IdkwhatImD0ing/EveOnlineTracker/README.md

 - **💸 Additional Costs** — Track manufacturing fees, transport costs, and more
 - **📋 Clipboard Integration** — Copy item lists back to Eve Online with one click
 - **🔒 Password Protection** — Simple authentication to keep your data private
+- **🔑 EVE SSO Integration** — Grab OAuth tokens for use in external scripts/cron jobs
 - **🧮 Industry Calculator** — Calculate material requirements and costs for any blueprint
 - **🛒 Buy Mode** — Automatically adjust materials based on buy vs build recommendations